 How to Pick the Right Pal

 Choose a person with similar budgets and interests.
-“Vacationers most often disagree about how much to spend and what to do," according to a recent survey from hotel chain SpringHill Suites.
 If you haven't traveled with someone before, ask him or her about travel habits.
 At least you'll know what you're getting yourself into,” writes Jason La in the Los Angeles Times.

 Because travel is so varied, make sure you both have the same goals.
 You’re heading to a Caribbean resort, and you plan to sit in a lounge chair by the ocean catching up on all the books you haven’t had time to read while your friend is looking at the list of excursions with excitement.
 You certainly don’t have to do everything together, but you don’t want to spend the whole vacation going in separate directions.

-If you are sharing a hotel room, make sure there is enough room for both of you to be comfortable for more than just sleeping.
+If you are sharing a hotel room, ensure there is enough room for both of you to be comfortable for more than just sleeping.
 Maybe you can get a room with a balcony or deck, or select a hotel with common areas, such as a courtyard or cozy lounge.

 Talk about personal issues.
 If you snore, make sure your friend comes equipped with earplugs – or pack a pair.
 If you like to listen to music while falling asleep, bring a headset for your device.
 You can’t plan for everything, but discuss each other’s needs and preferences and come prepared.